fibo/tensor-contraction/README.md

 > Contraction indices does not have the same dimension: 0-th index = 3 but 1-th index = 2.

-# Generic example
+# Order 3

 Consider a tensor of order 3 and contract pairing first and last index.
 A multidimensional array **t** is used to point out which component corresponds to a given combination of indices, but keep in mind that tensors are always given as a monodimensional array.
-Note that contracted tensor is a vector with two elements, where the first one is given by the sum of the tensor components with middle index equal to 0 and the second one is given by the sum of tensor components with middle index equal to 1.
+Note that contracted tensor is a vector with two elements, where:

+1. the first one is given by the sum of the tensor components with middle index equal to 0 and with first and last index equals;
+2. the second one is given by the sum of tensor components with middle index equal to 1 and with first and last index equals.

 ```
 var t = [[[0, 1], [2, 3]], [[4, 5], [6, 7]]] // t[0][0][0] = 0